marijnh/Eloquent-JavaScript/07_robot.md

 Why am I going out of my way to not change objects, when the language is obviously expecting me to?

-Because it helps me understand my programs better.
+Because it helps me understand my programs.
 This is about complexity management again.
 When the objects in my system are fixed, stable things, I can consider operations on them in isolation—moving to Alice's house from a given start state always produces the same new state.
 When objects change over time, that adds a whole new dimension of complexity to this kind of reasoning.

-For a small system like the one we are building in this chapter, we could handle a little extra complexity.
+For a small system like the one we are building in this chapter, we could handle that bit of extra complexity.
 But the most important limit on what kind of systems we can build is how much we can understand.
-Anything that makes your system easier to understand makes it possible to build a more ambitious system.
+Anything that makes your code easier to understand makes it possible to build a more ambitious system.

-Unfortunately, while understanding a system built on persistent data structures is easier, _designing_ one, especially when your programming language isn't helping, can be quite a bit harder.
+Unfortunately, while understanding a system built on persistent data structures is easier, _designing_ one, especially when your programming language isn't helping, can be a little harder.
 Though we'll look for opportunities to use persistent data structures in this book, we will also be using changeable ones.